Skip to content

 King Edward VI Five Ways School Catchment Area Information

-Entry to King Edward VI Five Ways School is selective — applicants must pass the relevant admissions test.
+Entry to King Edward VI Five Ways School is selective, and applicants must pass the relevant admissions test.
 Among qualifying applicants, Birmingham may use distance or catchment area as a tiebreaker when the school is oversubscribed.
 Check the admissions policy for how the selection and distance criteria interact.

 Operating near capacity: 99% of places are currently filled.
 Catchment boundaries are likely to apply when the school is oversubscribed at the next intake.